Time Zones in Austria

 what currency does Austria use?

 Austria uses the EUR (Euro).
-This is the standard currency for everyday spending, hotel bookings, restaurant payments, conference fees, and business transactions throughout the country.
+This is the standard currency for everyday spending such as hotels, restaurants, rail tickets, conference fees, and business expenses in Vienna and throughout the country.

 what is the dialing code for Austria?

 Austria’s international dialing code is +43.
-If you are calling Austria from another country, you begin with +43 followed by the local number.
+If you are calling a business, hotel, airport service, or personal number in Austria from another country, you need to prefix the local number with +43.

 what languages are spoken in Austria?